hargoniX/master/thesis/thesis.typ

 susceptibility to faults and the scale of damage such faults can cause.
 Ensuring that critical mistakes in software are identified before they lead to serious consequences is therefore a vital challenge.
-An increasingly popular approach to tackling this challenge is the use of @ITP systems such as Lean @lean4, Isabelle (TODO: cite), and Rocq @rocq.
+An increasingly popular approach to tackling this challenge is the use of @ITP systems such as Lean @lean4, Isabelle (TODO: what's the canonical Isabelle citation), and Rocq @rocq.
 However, developing correctness proofs in these systems at the same time as developing definitions and theorem statements can turn out to be quite frustrating.
 Often times definitions turn out to be subtly wrong or hypotheses in theorems need to be strengthened in order to make them provable.
 Counterexample-finding techniques can help